 The aim of the Conference is to be the interface between researchers and professionals involved in research and development in the field of information and intelligent systems and related areas.
 The scientific program includes invited lectures by eminent international experts, contributed papers, as well as events such as poster presentation, workshops, roundtable discussions, hardware and software presentations and book exhibitions.
 The official language of the Conference is English.

 The Conference provides its participants with the opportunity to present their papers to conference audiences.
 Even more importantly, authors can publish their original research papers in the Conference Proceedings.
-From CECIIS 2016 Proceedings are indexed in: ProQuest SciTech Premium Collection, ProQuest Technology Collection, and ProQuest Adavanced Technologies & Aerospace Database.
+From CECIIS 2016 Proceedings are indexed in: ProQuest SciTech Premium Collection, ProQuest Technology Collection, ProQuest Adavanced Technologies & Aerospace Database and Web of Science.

 Every year, there is a different special Conference theme that aims to reflect the global trends in the field.